Jerimyp1996/Jerimyp1996.github.io/_posts/2018-12-07-weekly-reflection.md

  # Part 2: Challenges

  One challenge that I am facing right now is that I dont know what shape is going diagonaolly through the flag.
 It sseems like a rectangle that has been sliced at the top but what would that shapes name be in wescheme?
 Perhaps I would have to create a rectangle but then slighly cover the top with white so that it appears to be cut at the end.
+I thnk that that is the oinly problem that I haave right now, before  I actually start to code it.
+The shaopes and its positions seem failry undertstandable which will take a lot of trial and errors to complete.